Nick Buraglio

 Nick has been involved in networking since 1997, primarily focused on service provider networking and large scale, high performance computing networking.
 Nick has been employed by regional Internet Service Providers, the National Center for Supercomputing Applications (NCSA), The University of Illinois, and he has been contracted to the Federal Bureau of Investigation as a cybersecurity consultant and instructor.

 Nick has worked extensively with emerging and disruptive technologies, and has been active in the IPv6 community for 20 years.
+His areas of focus are large scale network architecture, traffic engineering, QoS, and IPv6.

-Nick is currently part of the Energy Sciences Network Planning and Architecture group.
-He is currently the implementation and community of practice lead for the IPv6-only mandate for the US Department of Energy, and an active participant in the USG IPv6-only task force.
+Nick is part of the Energy Sciences Network Planning and Architecture group.
+He is the implementation and community of practice lead for the IPv6-only mandate for the US Department of Energy, and an active participant in the USG IPv6-only task force.

 Journal Articles